IIIF/api/source/api/presentation/2.0/index.md

     * Please see the [Service Profiles][annex] document for known services.

 see_also
-:   A link to a document that describes the resource in a machine readable way.
-This could be an XML or RDF record, such as in EAD, Dublin Core or Bibo schemas.
-The `profile` and `format` information should be given if possible.
+:   A link to a machine readable document that semantically describes the resource with the `see_also` property, such as an XML or RDF description.
+This document could be used for search and discovery or inferencing purposes, or just to provide a longer description of the resource.
+The `profile` and `format` properties of the document _SHOULD_ be given to help the client to make appropriate use of the document.

     Usage:
     {: .usage}